2davecollins/Dave_Secure_Express/README.md

-# Node.js & Passport Login
+# Securing a Node Express Web Application

-This is a user login and registration app using Node.js, Express, Passport, Mongoose, EJS and some other packages.
+This is a project for Securing a web application  as part of The NCI Masters Program

-### Version: 2.0.0
+### Version: 1.0.0

 ### Usage